gildegoma/chef-sbt-extras/README.md

 * Download and install the sbt-extras script (e.g. from a github commit/branch/tag)
 * Potentially grant some (or even all) users to download/install on demand the required sbt/scala versions.
-* Optionally trigger the installation of some sbt/scala dependencies for specific users (see the 'Optional Attributes Section below)
+* Optionally trigger the installation of some sbt/scala dependencies for specific users (see the *'Optional Attributes'* section below)

 Requirements
 ============